perdacherMartin/hilbertJoin/README.md

+# Notice
+This is a copy from the [original repository](https://gitlab.cs.univie.ac.at/martinp16cs/hilbertJoin)

 Paper: ["Cache-oblivious High-performance Similarity Join" - Martin Perdacher (University of Vienna); Claudia Plant (University of Vienna); Christian Böhm (Ludwig-Maximilians-Universität)](http://dx.doi.org/10.1145/3299869.3319859) at [SIGMOD-2019](http://sigmod2019.org/sigmodcfp) in Amsterdam from 30th of June to 5th of July 2019.